Spanish Food: 43 of the best foods in Spain

 Café con Leche is equal parts steamed milk and espresso.

-Lunch/Almuerzo – La Comida – Lunch usually takes place from around 2 pm until 4 pm and don’t forget many Spanish areas still have a siesta from 2-5 pm.
+Spanish lunches usually involve the main courses in Spain and takes place from around 2 pm until 4 pm don’t forget many Spanish areas still have a siesta from 2-5 pm.
 This is the main meal of the day, so keep your eyes out for the menú del día or set menu.
 These are generally a set price from around 8 Euros and up and include a soup or salad, bread, the main meal of fish or meat, a beverage, then coffee and dessert.

-Dinner/Cena: Dinner in Spain is not served until quite late.
-From 5-7 pm is the time is when people go out for their paseo or afternoon stroll around town, and also when folks stop for some people watching and a cold beverage or coffee.
+Dinner in Spain is not served until quite late.
+5-7 pm is the time when people go out for their paseo or afternoon stroll around town, and also when folks stop for some people-watching and a cold beverage or coffee.

 Dinner or La Cena usually takes place from 9 pm-midnight.
 This is a much lighter version of lunch with a set menu as well.
-Many Spanish however simply go out for raciones or larger versions of Tapas.
+Many Spanish however simply go out for raciones or larger versions of Tapas which are popular snacks in Spain.

 Churros & chocolate

-Similar to the doughnut and coffee breakfast in N.A the Spanish like their churros crispy and served with a sweet hot chocolate drink that tastes like a melted milk chocolate bar.
-Delicious when you dip your churro into your chocolate or simply sprinkle sugar on the churro and dip into your Cafe con Leche.
+Similar to the doughnut and coffee breakfast in N.America the Spanish like their churros crispy and served with a sweet hot chocolate drink that tastes like a melted milk chocolate bar.
+Delicious when you dip your churro into your chocolate or simply sprinkle sugar on the churro and dip it into your Cafe con Leche.
+Who can beat a fried dough pastry?

 Calçots: These baby leeks are specific to Spring – traditional parties known as ‘Calçotadas’ take place during this period.
 The vegetables are normally barbecued and served with Romesco Sauce which is a combination of red peppers, nuts, garlic, and olive oil.